 • ( cartoon | ribbon ) tether atom-spec [ shape cone | steeple | cylinder ] [ sides Nt ] [ scale scale ] [ opacity opacity ]

-The cartoon style command controls secondary structure representations, width, thickness, and shape (see the example images above).
+The cartoon style command controls secondary structure representations, width, thickness, and shape (see examples above).
 Given without options, it reports the current settings for each atomic model.

 The following options can have different values for helix, strand, coil, and/or nucleic in the same model (and these words can be used in the atom-spec).
 Conversely, a blank atom-spec indicates all applicable models and secondary structure types.The width w and thickness t are given in Å. The width setting does not affect coil, however, as only its thickness is used in both dimensions.
 The initial default width and thickness are 2.0 and 0.4 Å, respectively.